 Interns and Observers in University Central Schools

 The breadth of research at Vanderbilt University creates an array of opportunities for individuals to participate in enriching educational experiences.
 These opportunities, whether paid or unpaid, are intended to be enriching educational or research experiences with a defined educational purpose.
-This site provides guidance to those within University Central schools who wish to allow someone who is not a student or employee of Vanderbilt to serve as an intern or observer.
+This site provides policy information and guidance to those within University Central schools who wish to allow someone who is not a student or employee of Vanderbilt to serve as an intern or observer.
 Because of the educational nature of these experiences, these positions are not employment positions, and those in them are not considered Vanderbilt employees.

 Faculty interested in serving as faculty sponsors for interns or observers should first contact their department chair to discuss plans for the experience.
 They should then complete the necessary forms and submit them prior to having the intern or observer arrive on campus.
 After forms have been submitted to and reviewed by the appropriate department chair and dean’s office and applicable safety training has been fulfilled, the intern or observer is eligible to begin an intern or observer experience.

 These guidelines govern all areas in University Central schools, both on and off campus study sites.
 For an intern or observer to participate, the laboratory, studio, or facility must be in full compliance with all applicable Vanderbilt safety programs and regulations.
 If the intern or observer is a minor, the minor must be directly supervised by the faculty sponsor or designated supervisor at all times while in the laboratory, studio, or facility.

 Forms & FAQs

 - Registration Form: Describes the educational objective of the experience to be completed.

 - Statement of Agreement: To be signed by the faculty sponsor, department chair, intern or observer, and the student’s parent or legal guardian (if the student is under 18 years of age).